Reading Time: 5 minutes

 In complex systems it is impossible to know the whole current system, the whole change that will happen, or the future state at any point in time, because it is VUCA.

 For the last century of management (of government and industry), we used an approximation of the world that said it was simple and linear: a known input gives a known result.
 Even as we understood more about the complex nature of the world, the approximation worked so long as change was slow enough that the lag between input and output didn’t cause huge errors.

 The idea of simple predictable linear systems no longer works.
 “Define Once, Execute Perfectly” is a fallacy.
 The future is unknown.
 The only way to know is to do.

-Join me inside Mr Teal as I explain S&T
+Join me inside Mr Teal, our caravan, as I explain S&T:

 This may be where we got the Surviving and Thriving phrase from originally centricconsulting.com/blog/surviving-and-thriving-…